davidcai/blog/content/posts/angular-factory-pattern.md

 }
 ~~~

-Here we use function declaration syntax to define the implementation functions so they will be hoisted and accessible even before they are defined.
+Here we use function declaration syntax to define the implementation functions, so they will be hoisted and accessible even before they are defined.

 It's also recommended to have variables defined at top of the function body: